30 BEAUTIFUL Banff Lakes You Have To Visit

 Lake O Hara - Opabin plateau viewpoint

-Not only is the lake mesmerizing, but the whole area is truly pristine.
-To reach Lake O Hara, you’ll have to score backcountry camp permits, a bus shuttle, or hike 11km on an access road.
+The lake is mesmerizing, and the whole area is truly pristine.
+To reach Lake O Hara, you must score backcountry camp permits, a bus shuttle, or hike 11km on an access road.
 All will require work though, because reserving a Lake O Hara campsite is no easy feat.

 mcarthur lake yoho